 Sunset Park: 145 Sunset Drive

-Shelters may be reserved at any of these parks for a fee of $10.00 (no fee for non-profit organizations).
+Shelters may be reserved at Sunset Park or Cooks Creek Park for a fee of $10.00 (no fee for non-profit organizations).
+For reservations at Dove Park, please contact the Town Hall.
 Reservations may be made by calling the Municipal Building at 879-2241.

 Rockingham County Department of Parks and Recreation sponsors various recreational activities for all ages.
 For information, visit their website or call 564-3160.